 How do you tell what is best for your individual child?
 This is where the power of observation comes into play.
 You have your range to work with, now experiment and see what works best for your individual baby.

 Take notes of the temperature as well as how you dress baby in that temperature.

 How you are dressed while sleeping will change the temperature you can handle.

 Your baby will also change depending on the age.
 Younger babies cannot regulate their own temperature as well as older babies and toddlers.

-How Do You Know?
+How Do You Figure Out the Best Temperature

-I know this is an annoying answer for some people, but for me, I just knew.
 I could tell Brayden liked to sleep warmer as a baby.
 When Kaitlyn came along, I quickly figured out she liked to be cooler (and I got many lectures from certain relatives about her lack of socks–she hated socks as a four week old and still hates socks as a four year old and I feel so vindicated as a mother!).